njs-guy/rift-astro/src/content/posts/md-preview.md

 ## Blockquote

-> "Let's show 'em a thing or three!"
+> Let's show 'em a thing or three!

 ## Ordered List